AshKyd/briscycle/source/bicycle-regulation/index.md

 Please note that this is not legal advice, and while I've listed sources for the information, it may not be correct or applicable in your case.

-If you have questions that aren't answered here, shoot an email to briscycle@kyd.com.au and I'll attempt to hunt down the answer for you.
+If you have questions that aren't answered here, shoot an email to briscycle@kyd.com.au and I'll try to hunt down the answer for you.